 n260

-Due to installation of a Nest Power Connector, you may notice error code E297 appear.
+Due to installation of a Nest Power Connector, you might notice error code E297 show up.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical